FranciscoMendes16/Cryptography/README.md

 # Cryptography

-This curicular unit aims to acquire knowledge about encryption algorithms.
+This curricular unit aims to develop knowledge about encryption algorithms.

 At the end of the course students basic cryptography and security mechanisms should be mastered.